 Solar Pool heating: $5.00 per estimated therm displaced

-A solar photovoltaic (PV) array can generate power to run any electric appliance or system in your home.
-A more specific example is installing a solar water heating system.
+A solar photovoltaic (PV) system can generate power to run any electric system or appliance in your home.
+More specifically, you can install a solar heating system for your water.

 Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on their rated capacity, the average sunlight in your area, and the rate your utility charges per kilowatt of power.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 La Verne has extremely high daily sunlight levels, so you could recoup your investment in as little as 9.2 years per 5 kW of rated capacity.

-Regarding taxes, the federal government offers a tax credit of up to 30% of the panels' cost.
+With respect to taxes, the federal government offers a tax credit of up to 30% of the panels' cost.
 Depending on where you live, you could also claim or apply for state or property tax incentives.
 For insurance, your monthly premium may be slightly higher because solar panels increase your property's value.
-You should speak with your accountant or insurance agent for information specific to your case.
+You should consult with your accountant or insurance agent for information specific to your case.